akka/akka/akka-docs/rst/java/untyped-actors.rst

 Defining an Actor class
 -----------------------

-Actor in Java are implemented by extending the ``UntypedActor`` class and implementing the :meth:`onReceive` method.
+Actors in Java are implemented by extending the ``UntypedActor`` class and implementing the :meth:`onReceive` method.
 This method takes the message as a parameter.

 Here is an example: